millipedes/arterm/README.md

 The art file can contain an ascii art piece of art of any height but MAX_LEN or fewer characters wide.
 This restraint is so that everything can be properly centered.
-To change this centering width, modify the MAX_LEN in `src/include/constants_macros.h` (note it should be one more than the desired number of characters as C requires the nul terminator on character pointers).
+Note it should be one more than the desired number of characters as C requires the nul terminator on character pointers to work with `string.h` functions.

+## :notebook_with_decorative_cover: User Customizable Features
+- The quote separating delimiter found and set in `src/include/constants_macros.h` under the constant QUOTE_DELIM (default "--\n").
+- The Centering width found and set in `src/include/constants_macros.h` under the constant MAX_LEN (default 80).
-Finally, the character that borders the quotes can be changed as well in `src/include/constants_macros.h` under the QUOTE_BORDER defined constant.
+- The character that borders the quotes `src/include/constants_macros.h` under the constant QUOTE_BORDER (default '=').

 The user can change the order in which the art/quote is displayed or change the manner in which they are displayed in the `terminal.c` file under the